PJRyn/supervised-machine-learning-challenge/README.md

-# supervised-machine-learning-challenge
+# supervised-machine-learning-credit-risk
 This is my submission to the module 19 challenge from Monash University's data science bootcamp.
-Contained within is the python notebook with my answers to the challenge and the lending_data.csv which contains the data used in the assignment.
+In this task I had used multiple unsupervised learning techniques to look at credit risk data.
+I then had to make an analysis of the effectiveness of each technique.